Gait disorders encompass a number of issues, including slowing of gait speed and loss of smoothness, symmetry, or synchrony of body movement.

 Some elements of gait normally change with aging; others do not.

 Gait velocity (speed of walking) remains stable until about age 70; it then declines about 15%/decade for usual gait and 20%/decade for fast walking.
-Velocity is lower because elderly people take shorter steps at the same rate (cadence).
+Gait velocity is a powerful predictor of mortality—as powerful as an elderly person's number of chronic medical conditions and hospitalizations.
+At age 75, slow walkers die ≥ 6 yr earlier than normal velocity walkers and ≥ 10 yr earlier than fast velocity walkers.
+Gait velocity slows because elderly people take shorter steps at the same rate (cadence).
 The most likely reason for shortened step length (the distance from one heel strike to the next) is weakness of the calf muscles, which propel the body forward; calf muscle strength is substantially decreased in elderly people.
-However, elderly people seem to compensate for lower calf power by using their hip flexor and extensor muscles more than young adults.
+However, elderly people seem to compensate for decreased lower calf power by using their hip flexor and extensor muscles more than young adults.

 Cadence (reported as steps/min) does not change with aging.
 Each person has a preferred cadence, which is related to leg length and usually represents the most energy-efficient rhythm.
 Tall people take longer steps at a slower cadence; short people take shorter steps at a faster cadence.

 Double stance time (ie, time with both feet on the ground during ambulation—a more stable position for moving the center of mass forward) increases with age.
 The percentage of time in double stance goes from 18% in young adults to ≥ 26% in healthy elderly people.
 Increased time in double stance reduces the time the swing leg has to advance and shortens step length.
 Elderly people may increase their double stance time even more when they walk on uneven or slippery surfaces, when they have impaired balance, or when they are afraid of falling.
 They may appear as if they are walking on slippery ice.